nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-6-1 v1-6-0 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-NCSDK-8304: HID configurator issues for peripherals connected over Bluetooth LE to Linux host Using :ref:`nrf_desktop_config_channel_script` for peripherals connected to host directly over Bluetooth LE may result in receiving improper HID feature report ID.
+NCSDK-8304: HID configurator issues for peripherals connected over Bluetooth® LE to Linux host Using :ref:`nrf_desktop_config_channel_script` for peripherals connected to host directly over Bluetooth LE may result in receiving improper HID feature report ID.
   In such case, the device will provide HID input reports, but it cannot be configured with the HID configurator.